Looking for fun you’ve been booed printables and ideas for boo bags?

 One of my very first blog campaigns was working with a brand to “boo” my neighbor.

-You’ve Been Booed is a fun way that folks engage their neighbors during spooky season.
+You’ve Been Booed is a fun way for folks to engage their neighbors during the spooky season.

 A family will put together a basket or bag (also called a “Boo Bag”) with goodies and treats for their neighbor.

 Then they’ll leave the bag in front of their house with a note that has a poem about being booed.

 Oh, and the best part?
 It’s a surprise and it’s anonymous!

 Your friends will have a good time trying to figure out who booed them.

 Some folks do a riff on You’ve Been Booed and include beer or alcohol (“you’ve been boozed”) in the bag, too!

 It doesn’t matter if you’re booing your neighbors or your friends.
 Either way, it’s super easy!
 You’ll just:

 - Purchase boo bag supplies.